-- Why do you think the Italians were controlling the trade with Asia in 1400 and not other Europeans like Portuguese or Spanish? - Why were the Portuguese and Spanish keen to find other routes to reach Asia?
+- Why do you think the Italians were controlling the trade with Asia in 1400 and not other Europeans like Portuguese or Spanish? - Why were the Portuguese and Spanish keen to find other routes to reach India and southeast Asia?

 European Colonies in America